dandisy/webcore/README.md

 --OPTIONAL--

-if you want to activated oauth,
+if you want to activate oauth,

 edit the uri oauth in vue files in resources/assets/js/components/passport